Evidence-Based Integrated Care Plan (EBICP)

 EBICP offers additional cleanings and topical fluoride application for persons with suppressed immune systems.

 As the fifth deadliest disease in the United States, diabetes is one of America's heaviest health burdens.
 The American Diabetes Association estimates that nearly 25 million children and adults in America are living with diabetes, either diagnosed (18 million) or undiagnosed (7 million).
 An additional 81 million Americans are believed to be pre-diabetic.

-The relationship between diabetes and oral health, specifically periodontal disease, is well-accepted in the medical and dental communities.
+The relationship between diabetes and oral health, specifically periodontal disease, is well-accepted.
 Studies have consistently reported evidence of a greater prevalence, incidence, severity, extent, and/or progression of periodontal disease in diabetics.

-Beyond the established role of diabetes worsening periodontal disease, many experts believe that severe periodontal disease increases the severity of diabetes and complicates metabolic control.
+Beyond diabetes' worsening effect on periodontal disease, many experts believe that severe periodontal disease increases the severity of diabetes and complicates metabolic control.
 Studies have shown that treatment of periodontal disease improves glycemic control.